dobaniashish/dobaniashish/README.md

 I am Ashish.

-A Fullstack Web Developer, started my journey in 2013.
+A Full Stack Web Developer, started my journey in 2013.

-- 🔭 I’m currently working on [UIkit Blocks](https://github.com/dobaniashish/uikit-blocks).
+- 🔭 I’m currently working on AI based products.
-- 🌱 I’m currently learning WordPress Gutenberg.
-- 👯 I’m looking to collaborate on anything WordPress/CodeIgniter related.
+- 👯 I’m looking to collaborate on AI products.
-- 🤔 I’m looking for help with contributing in a PHP/WordPress/Product based company.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dobaniashish/).
 - 😄 Pronouns: he/him.